PKRoma/miranda/miranda/docs/readme.txt

 ----------------------
 * New in 0.7.3
  - MSN: URL encoding of utf8 was broken
- - Jabber: Contact list vulneratility fixed
+ - Jabber: Contact list vulnerability fixed

 * New in 0.7.2
 Enhancements: